(Huge thanks to Alexey Gladyshev for transcribing this episode!)

 [0:03] And this is Ashes Ashes, a show about systemic issues, cracks in civilization, collapse of the environment, and if we're unlucky, the end of the world.

-[0:33] It sounds really beautiful day now I'm sort of jealous because my backyard is filled with car alarm.
+[0:33] It sounds really beautiful, Daniel.
+I'm sort of jealous, because my backyard is filled with car alarm.

 [0:38] Yes well.

 [0:40] Doesn't sound like yours is so natural either.

 [0:44] Yeah, that was the condenser turning on for the AC at the house that I live in.

 [0:52] Well, it should be no surprise to either one of us that it's really difficult to find a place with untainted natural sounds.